Contact Bruce

 hypothetical accounting (the Picasso)?

-- Are you going to choose
+you going to choose

 love or logic?
 Both are important, but surely Love is the Way.
 I don't